vankiaio/VKTProxyServer/README.md

 <h2 id="1">Overview</h2>

-Pack EOS World in Mobile, Carry Blockchain Age with You！
+Pack VKT World in Mobile, Carry Blockchain Age with You！

 Now we opensourced our backend server too(apply to blackbox mode).